drjuzto/RykonServer/README.md

 Rykon comes from czech sentence  "Rychlost a výkon" means "Speed and performance </br>

 <h3> Building </h3>
-Development of Rykon began in 2016 by Team Fivers as graduation project
+Development of Rykon began in 2016 by Team Fourneso as graduation project
 </br> Containing these students </br>
 1- <a href='https://www.facebook.com/Habib.AlRooh123' > Hazem Sabry </a> </br>
 2- <a href='https://www.facebook.com/rokashkawy' > Rania Hassan </a> </br>